An introduction to Long Clawson

 Long Clawson Dairy continues to thrive

-Despite the economic downturn, Long Clawson Dairy continues to thrive and innovate, investing in new buildings and facilities and creating award-winning British cheese.
-Our Aged Leicestershire Red has won over 25 awards since its launch in 2006; our Smooth Blue won three Supreme Champion awards within a year of its launch.
-The Long Clawson Dairy co-operative continues to be run by farmers – many of whom are descendents of the original 12 – and relies on local milk from over 43 farms in Leicestershire, Nottinghamshire and Derbyshire to create a range of very special cheeses.
+Long Clawson Dairy continues to thrive and innovate, investing in new buildings and facilities and creating award-winning British cheese.
+The Long Clawson Dairy co-operative continues to be run by farmers – many of whom are descendents of the original 12 – and relies on local milk from over 41 farms in Leicestershire, Nottinghamshire and Derbyshire to create a range of very special cheeses.

 A 100 year-old success story